Ambient light refers to the natural light already present in a scene before you set up any lighting equipment.

-This heat may create a cosy atmosphere in a living room, but it can be distracting or uncomfortable when used in an office environment.
+This heat may create a cozy atmosphere in a living room, but it can be distracting or uncomfortable when used in an office environment.

-Ambient lighting can be useful in some situations, but generally speaking it should not be the main source of illumination.
+Ambient lighting can be useful in some situations, but it should not be the primary illumination source.

-Ambient light is different from task lighting, which serves to illuminate only a specific area or activity.
+Ambient light is different from task lighting, illuminating only a specific area or activity.